 - Green Marine Algae is firmer than red and often preferred by fish that graze on turf algae

 - Enhanced with a natural garlic extract to entice finicky eaters

 - VIRTUALLY RUST RESISTANT: Marino Aquatic Tools are virtually rust resistant and offer superior performance in saltwater as well as fresh water applications.

 - ELECTROPLISHED STAINLESS STEEL: These 7″ Heavy Duty Marino Coral Cutters are designed with special rust resistant coated stainless steel for everlasting look and performance.

 - HEAVY DUTY CONSTRUCTION – Coral cutter has a sturdy and heavy duty construction to handle hard corals.

-- Use for precision assembly, hobby, pulling O-rings, cotter pins, springs, washers, etc.
+- VERSATILE TOOL SET: The Performance Tool W80749 4pc Double Ended Pick & Hook set is perfect for precision assembly, hobby, pulling O-rings, cotter pins, springs, washers, and much more.

 Lets now talk about predators that can help with keeping the vermetid in control.
 The suggestions over many boards have come to the conclusion that the following fishes and wrasses will help.

 The Malanarus and Yellow Coris wrasse helps with controlling other pests but when it comes to eating the hard shells of the Vermetid snail, it is probably not going to happen.
 If anything, their constant nibbling at the opening of the Vermetid shell will keep the snail retracted in its shell.
 With this happening over time, the snail would starve and die.